 - Poor digestion

-But let’s talk more about stress, especially since holiday stress is right around the corner.
-The constant release of cortisol throughout the day can confuse your body into never knowing what time of day it is.
+Let’s talk more about stress.
+During times of increased stress, the constant release of cortisol throughout the day can confuse your body into never knowing what time of day it is.
 This causes circadian rhythm issues, thus causing sleep issues, which cycles back into more stress.

 It goes both ways.
 When your circadian rhythm suffers, high-stress levels follow.
-However, if you can work to regulate your body clock from the start, it might help to reduce some of that holiday worry and improve your coping abilities.
+However, if you can work to regulate your body clock from the start, it might help to reduce some of that stress.

 Some signs you may need a circadian rhythm tune-up: